 It’s time for some Merlot on this #MerlotThursday.

-Medium plus on the finish with round tannins and tangy raspberries.
+Medium finish with fine grained tannins and tangy raspberries.

 14.5% alcohol by volume.